Your mental wellbeing is about your thoughts and feelings and how you cope with the ups and downs of everyday life.

 There are also factors that influence our mental wellbeing, which we can control.

 1. Our relationships

 Strong connections with friends, family and colleagues help to strengthen our confidence and self-esteem.
 Learn more about building positive relationships.

 Through good nutrition and regular physical activity we can boost our energy levels, improve our confidence and relieve stress.
 Small changes make a big difference.
 Start building healthy habits today.

 3. Our emotional health

 Practicing mindfulness can help you understand and manage strong emotions so that rather than feeling overwhelmed, you're able to approach difficult situations with a sense of calm and clarity.
-Learn more with our free e-learning course, Mindfulness for beginners.
+Learn more with our free online course, Mindfulness for beginners.

 At CABA, our vision is for all members of the chartered accountant community to live happy, healthy and fulfilled lives.
 The key to this is empowering people to take care of their own mental wellbeing.
 Because when you don't feel quite yourself, other areas of your life are affected too.
 Our services can help you balance all aspects of your wellbeing.
 So you can live the life you want to.